-38. The Ministry of National Security holds administrative responsibility for the Royal Bermuda Regiment, the Bermuda Police Service, the Bermuda Fire and Rescue Service, Border Control and the Department for National Drug Control.
-The Ministry works to ensure that the agencies and departments under its authority work in tandem to promote all aspects of safety in Bermuda.

-39. The Bermuda Police Service remains committed to ensuring public safety through strong enforcement, community engagement and rigorous investigations leading to convictions.
+- 38. The Ministry of National Security holds administrative responsibility for the Royal Bermuda Regiment, the Bermuda Police Service, the Bermuda Fire and Rescue Service, Border Control and the Department for National Drug Control.
+The Ministry works to ensure that the agencies and departments under its authority work in tandem to promote all aspects of safety in Bermuda. - 39.
+The Bermuda Police Service remains committed to ensuring public safety through strong enforcement, community engagement and rigorous investigations leading to convictions.
 The Service continues to focus on five operational policing priorities, namely to: (a) enhance public confidence; (b) provide highly visible front-line policing; (c) respond quickly to emergencies; (d) conduct timely, quality-focused investigations; and (e) protect vulnerable people.
-The inter-agency gang task force continues to provide programmes aimed at intercepting and curbing gang-related crime.

-40. In 2018, the United Kingdom continued to provide funding for the law enforcement adviser post based in Miami, United States of America, to coordinate, manage and facilitate training and the provision of strategic advice in order to introduce new techniques and skills to the Territory's law enforcement agencies.
-Furthermore, RFA Mounts Bay has been stationed in the Caribbean since January 2017, as part of the North Atlantic patrol tasking of the Royal Navy, ensuring a yearround maritime presence of the United Kingdom and providing humanitarian assistance, disaster relief and crisis communications support in the region.
-The vessel is expected to remain in the vicinity of the Caribbean throughout the 2018/19 hurricane season.
-RFA Mounts Bay also worked with other regional navies and coast guards to combat illegal activities on the high seas.
-RFA Mounts Bay and HMS Ocean provided vital humanitarian relief to the region, in particular to the three Territories - Anguilla, the British Virgin Islands and the Turks and Caicos Islands - affected by Hurricanes Irma and Maria, in September 2017.
+The inter-agency gang task force continues to provide programmes aimed at intercepting and curbing gang-related crime. - 40.
+In 2019, the work of the United Kingdom-funded office of the law enforcement adviser was affected by the retirement of the post holder and the process of hiring a successor.
+RFA Mounts Bay has been stationed in the Caribbean since January 2017, as part of the North Atlantic patrol tasking of the Royal Navy, ensuring a year-round maritime presence of the United Kingdom to support the overseas territories to prepare for and respond to the threat of hurricanes and other disasters and to provide humanitarian assistance, disaster relief and crisis communications support in the region.
+The Government of the United Kingdom indicated its commitment to providing assistance to the overseas territories to deal with major storms and other disasters in the future. - 41.
+In September 2019, Bermuda was hit by Hurricane Humberto.
+According to the administering Power, the Royal Bermuda Regiment and emergency services worked together under the Ministry of National Security to ensure timely and accurate sharing of information and a restoration of normal services.